-1. Error: This proof is focused, but cannot be unfocused this way You are trying to use a bullet that is already in use or a } but the current subproof has not been fully solved.
+- 1. This proof is focused, but cannot be unfocused this way You are trying to use } but the current subproof has not been fully solved. - 2. see also error message about bullets below.

 7.2.7 Bullets

 Alternatively to $\{$ and $\}$ , proofs can be structured with bullets.
 The use of a bullet b for the first time focuses on the first goal g, the same bullet cannot be used again until the proof of g is completed, then it is mandatory to focus the next goal with b.
 The consequence is that g and all goals present when g was focused are focused with the same bullet b.
 See the example below.